 For individuals who have a suspicion of IBD when endoscopy with biopsy is being considered who receive fecal calprotectin testing to select patients who can forgo endoscopy, the evidence includes prospective and retrospective diagnostic accuracy studies and systematic reviews.
 Relevant outcomes are test validity, symptoms, change in disease status, quality of life, hospitalizations, and medication use.
 Twenty-eight studies in a systematic review evaluated the diagnostic accuracy of fecal calprotectin in patients suspected of having IBD for whom noninflammatory bowel disease, such as irritable bowel syndrome, remains a consideration.
-Studies varied in the fecal calprotectin protein level cutoff used to indicate the presence of disease but most used a cutoff of 50 $\mu$ g/g, which is the recommended lower bound.
+Studies varied in the fecal calprotectin protein level cutoff used to indicate the presence of disease but most used a cutoff of 50 μ g/g, which is the recommended lower bound.
 Studies have indicated that, at this threshold, the test has a sensitivity of 93% to 99% for IBD and a negative predictive value of 73% to 100% for intestinal inflammation.
 Out of 100 cases of suspected IBD, approximately 49 invasive tests would be avoided with one case missed.
+In another more recent meta-analysis involving 19 studies where the majority of studies again used the cutoff of 50 μg/g, investigators determined that out of 100 hypothetical patients, 18 non-disease patients would have a colonoscopy performed and one patient with IBD would not be referred for a colonoscopy.
+Additionally, it was determined that incorporating a fecal calprotectin test into the regular diagnostic work-up would reduce the need for colonoscopy by 66.7%.
 Therefore, fecal calprotectin can be used to inform a decision of whether to proceed with endoscopy.
-Clinical input supported that the use of fecal calprotectin testing for individuals with suspected IBD provides a clinically meaningful improvement in net health outcome by providing clinically valid and clinically useful information to guide the clinical decision-making.
-Specifically, fecal calprotectin testing can inform the decision by using a positive fecal calprotectin result to refer for endoscopy with biopsy or to use a negative fecal calprotectin results to exclude inflammatory bowel disease and avoid endoscopy with biopsy with acceptably low tradeoffs in missed diagnoses of IBD in those who have false negative FCP results.
-Additionally, input further highlighted that the use of fecal calprotectin is particularly important in pediatric populations, where children may not be able to fully participate as medical historians and may have nonspecific and/or atypical symptoms.
 The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.

-For individuals who have active IBD who receive fecal calprotectin testing to monitor disease activity, the evidence includes prospective and retrospective diagnostic studies, systematic reviews, and a randomized controlled trial (RCT).
+For individuals who have active IBD who receive fecal calprotectin testing to monitor disease activity, the evidence includes a systematic review and two RCTs.
 Relevant outcomes are test validity, symptoms, change in disease status, quality of life, hospitalizations, and medication use.
-RCTs are needed to determine whether guiding treatment based on fecal calprotectin levels can improve disease management.
+A systematic review determined that a fecal calprotectin level of 50 μ g/g was the optimum threshold for triaging patients for endoscopy when they have symptoms of active disease.
+RCTs are needed to determine whether guiding treatment based on fecal calprotectin levels can

+Proprietary Information of Blue Cross and Blue Shield of Alabama An Independent Licensee of the Blue Cross and Blue Shield Association Blue Advantage Medical Policy #472 improve disease management.
 A 2017 RCT included fecal calprotectin as one of several indicators of inflammation to test the effect of tight control of IBD on health outcomes.
 The independent contribution of fecal calprotectin could not be determined from this study design.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+In another RCT, self-monitoring with a home-based fecal calprotectin test among patients with established IBD demonstrated an increase in the proportion of patients seeking medical treatment; compliance to home-based testing in this study was low (29%).
+The use of a home-based fecal calprotectin test that is not available in the US limits the applicability of this study.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.